willkg/blog/posts/mozilla/antenna_project.rst

 Yay!

-.. [#] Interstingly, when we first pushed out Antenna, it was collecting like 8
+.. [#] Interestingly, when we first pushed out Antenna, it was collecting like 8
        million crashes per week.
 Now, two months later, it's down to like 6.3 million crashes per week.